snowie2000/geoview/README.md

         output to file, leave empty to print to console -regex
-        allow regex rules in the geosite result
+        allow regex rules in the geosite result -strict
-  -type string
+        strict mode, non-existent code will result in an error (default true) -type string
         datafile type: geoip | geosite (default "geoip") -value string